apigee/apigeecli/README.md

 * `--org -o` (required) Apigee organization name
 * `--env -e` (optional) Apigee environment name
+* `--rev -r` (optional) Include proxy revisions

-If the environment name is passed, lists the deployed proxies in the environment
+If the environment name is passed, lists the deployed proxies in the environment If the revision flag is enabled, lists all the revisions for the proxy

 ### <a name="listdeploy"/> listdeploy